Originally published June 16, 2022. Updates to this blog:

 Is it common for other animals, besides birds, to catch HPAI?

-This is not the first case of HPAI H5 126.96.36.199 in a mammal.
-This strain of HPAI has also been detected in red foxes and striped skunks in North America.
-However, this is the first detection of H5 188.8.131.52 in a raccoon in North America, and the first detection of HPAI in a mammal in Washington state.
+These are not the first cases of HPAI in mammals.
+This strain has also been detected in red foxes, striped skunks, and bobcats in other states in North America.
+However, Washington had the first detections of H5 126.96.36.199 in raccoons in North America, and the raccoons were the first detection of HPAI in a mammal in Washington state.

 What can be done to prevent the spread of HPAI to other wildlife species?